BAE Systems Digital Intelligence

-BAE Systems Digital Intelligence (formerly Detica, then BAE Systems Applied Intelligence) is an international defence and security technology firm owned by BAE Systems.
-They specialize in delivering digital solutions that enable rapid, data-driven decision-making.
-Their services, solutions and products span customers in Law Enforcement, National Security, Government Departments and Government Enterprises, Critical National Infrastructure, Telecommunications, the Military, and Space.
+BAE Systems Digital Intelligence (formerly Detica, then BAE Systems Applied Intelligence) is a British defence and security technology firm owned by BAE Systems.
+Its products include software for cybersecurity, surveillance and data analysis.

 History

 The business was founded in 1971 as Smith Associates, carrying out research on defence matters for the UK Government.
 It was incorporated in 1977 and renamed Detica in 2001.
 It was first listed on the London Stock Exchange in 2002.

 In 2003 Detica acquired Rubus, an information technology services company.
 It went on to launch Streamshield, an internet security software product, in 2004.
 In 2005 Detica acquired Extraprise UK, a systems integrator.
 In 2006 it bought the consultancy Evolution, the computer forensics business Inforenz and a financial service consultancy M.A.
 Partners.
 In 2007 it acquired the US homeland security consultancy DFI International.

 In July 2008, prospects of a bidding war for Detica emerged after BAE Systems made an informal offer.
 On 28 July 2008 the board of Detica and BAE Systems announced that the latter had made a formal cash offer of £9.40 for all issued and to-be-issued share capital.
 After acquiring over 92% of outstanding shares with shareholder approval, BAE declared its offer for Detica unconditional on 25 September 2008.

 In 2010, BAE Systems acquired Stratsec, the largest cyber security consultancy in Australia.
 In 2011, BAE Systems acquired the Irish Norkom Technologies, a financial crime and financial compliance software maker, and the Danish cyber and intelligence company ETI/AS, which previously helped law enforcement and telecommunication providers in data-crime investigations.

 In 2013 it won an 8-year UK government service contract for the Foreign and Commonwealth Office, and partnered with Vodafone for smartphone and tablet security services.

 On 1 February 2014, BAE Systems Detica was renamed BAE Systems Applied Intelligence to reflect its ambitions for more global growth across its "Applied Intelligence portfolio".

 In October 2014, Kevin Taylor was appointed as managing director, following Martin Sutherland's departure to De La Rue.

 In December 2014, BAE Systems Applied Intelligence acquired Perimeter Internetworking Corp., trading as SilverSky, a commercial cyber services provider.

 In May 2017, Julian Cracknell took over from Kevin Taylor as managing director.